Free Iowa Records: Background Checks, Arrests & More

 • Online– There are two methods a person can use to order online.
 The first method is ordering through VitalChek, then picking up the records in person.
 (This only works for those who live in Des Moines.)
 The second method is ordering online and accepting the shipment at home.
 The order fee is $13.00.

 The price of new copies of birth, death, and marriage certificates is $15.00.
 Additional copies of these vital records are free.
+Record seekers can also utilize the Iowa marital record search resource for further guidance on obtaining licenses or looking up others’ details.

 All of this information concerning public records, background checks, and other related subjects may seem overwhelming for some to take in, but it’s all worth it in the end.
 When people take the time to educate themselves about these records and how to access them, they can be armed with the tools they need when hunting down important documents.